epaulia/untappedEnergy/README.md

 ## 🤝 Contributing

 This is a demonstration project.
-Feel free to experiment with different preprocessing techniques or models to further improve performance.

----

-**Note**: This project demonstrates the impact that proper data preprocessing can have on machine learning model performance, with a focus on practical, domain-specific techniques rather than complex algorithms.

 ---